-We support agriculture organization representatives be included early in the process when considering future trade agreements.
+We support agriculture organization representatives be included early in the process when considering future trade agreements, when agriculture products are involved.

 We oppose the WTO and specific trade agreements having undue influence on U.S. farm policy which conflicts with the sovereignty and laws of the citizens of the United States.